 Depersonalising doesn't mean boring; attractive focal points in each room will make your property memorable for all the right reasons.

 What you should be aiming to achieve is a look that instantly has a broad appeal right across your 'target audience', for example, the kind of buyer, who is likely to want the style of property that you're selling, whether it's young professionals, a family moving up the housing ladder or perhaps someone downsizing to a smaller property.

 Staging makes it appeal to the largest number of potential buyers, but it can be tricky when you are still living there.

-Living in a property that is for sale is not the same as living in a home that you've settled in.
-Keeping your home decluttered and neat whilst you are trying to sell your home requires commitment and complete family involvement.
+Living in a property for sale is not the same as living in a home that you've settled in.
+Keeping your home decluttered and neat whilst trying to sell your home requires commitment and complete family involvement.
 As hard as it is to live in a 'show home' it's not forever.
-The more effort that you out in, the quicker you will reap the rewards with a sale at the best price.
+The more effort that you put in, the quicker you will reap the rewards with a sale at the best price.
 This will give you more to invest in your new home.

 Present your property to its full potential, and you can soon look forward to creating your personalised space again, just as you like it, in your new home.